Qixia Temple: History

 In December 1937, when Japanese forces invaded Nanjing, Ji Ran, with the assistance of monks Da Ben and Zhi Kai, opened the temple gates to civilians and soldiers seeking refuge, including Nationalist officer Liao Yaoxiang, whom he concealed in the sutra repository for several days before facilitating his escape through foreign-supported networks.
 Despite limited resources, Ji Ran allocated 1 million jin (600 metric tons) of temple grain, limiting monks' meals to a single bowl of porridge daily to support refugees.
 He chronicled the crimes committed by Japanese invaders in petitions, particularly the Appeal to All Humanity (on January 25, 1938), which enumerated mass executions, sexual abuse, and the confiscation of agricultural cattle, subsequently forwarded to John Rabe and preserved in the Rabe Diaries.
-During the Nanjing Massacre, the temple was a temporary refuge of four months for more than 24,000 civilians fleeing the masscare.
+During the Nanjing Massacre, the temple was a temporary refuge of four months for more than 24,000 civilians fleeing the massacre.
 The incident was reenacted into a movie Qixia Temple 1937, which helped in boosting visitorship to the temple.

 Near the temple site and situated on the slopes of Qixia Hill, is the "Thousand Buddha Caves", a grotto containing many Buddhist sculptural works of art.